Weedon–Marton Junction line: History

 The market town of Daventry had been bypassed by the construction of the London and Birmingham Railway (L&BR) in the 1830s (now part of the West Coast Main Line) which passed to the east of the town through Weedon.
 Desiring a railway connection to their town, in 1861 a group of Daventry businessmen founded the Daventry Railway Company to promote the construction of a branch line to Daventry from Weedon.
 However the company was unable to raise sufficient funds for the scheme and it was abandoned.

 The scheme was revived in the 1880s by the London and North Western Railway (LNWR) the successor to the L&BR, who constructed the line in two phases.
 Firstly, they obtained powers in 1885 to construct a four-mile (6 km) long branch to Daventry from Weedon, this was opened on 1 March 1888.
 In 1890 the LNWR obtained powers to build a 14-mile (22 km) extension of the branch to reach their existing Rugby–Leamington line at Marton Junction (just south of the village of Marton).
 The extension was opened on 1 August 1895.

 The line was built with economy in mind, and contained some steep gradients of up to 1 in 80, especially near Daventry.
 In 1906 a railmotor was experimentally used on the line, however it proved to be underpowered.
 Passenger services reverted to push–pull operation with a conventional locomotive for the rest of the line's existence.

-Ownership of the line passed to the London, Midland and Scottish Railway (LMS) in 1923.
-And then British Rail in 1948.
+Ownership of the line passed to the London, Midland and Scottish Railway (LMS) in 1923, and then British Railways in 1948.